09 Nov Freelancers: should you become a limited company?

 This won’t work for everyone, particularly those earning on the lower side of things.
 For example, if you’re not making much more than minimum wage as it is, it won’t be worth considering.
 But if you’re making healthy money, it’s something worth looking into.
 If you can save enough, you’ll even be able to get the benefit of having an accountant sort everything out for you.

 Imagine it.
 No self-assessment and more money than usual.
 You can’t really say better than that.
-At SQK Accountancy, we can help you out with further advice on starting your own limited company, so simply give us a call today.
+At SQK Accountancy, we can help you out with further advice on starting your own limited company, so simply contact us today for more support.